 Salt River & Verde River Watersheds – Water Supply Status

-Drought in Arizona and reservoir conditions throughout the Colorado River, Salt River, and Verde River watersheds have improved compared to 2019.
-However, the beginning of the summer has been warm and dry, and these trends are expected to continue into fall and Winter 2020-2021.
+Drought in Arizona and reservoir conditions throughout the Colorado River, Salt River, and Verde River watersheds improved at the beginning of 2020.
+However, the monsoon season was the hottest and driest on record for most of the state and Winter 2020-2021 will likely be warmer and dryer than average due to La Niña conditions in the Pacific Ocean.
 The Drought Interagency Coordinating Group unanimously recommended that both drought declarations be kept in place.

 - Drought Status Update and Monitoring Technical Committee Activities, Nancy Selover, State Climatologist, Drought Monitoring Technical Committee Co-Chair

-- Weather Outlook for Summer 2020 & Winter 2020-2021, Mark O'Malley, National Weather Service, Drought Monitoring Technical Committee Co-chair
+- Winter 2020-2021 Weather Outlook, Mark O'Malley, National Weather Service, Drought Monitoring Technical Committee Co-chair

-- Colorado River Water Supply Update, Bret Esslin, Arizona Department of Water Resources
+- Colorado River Water Supply Update, Craig McGinnis, Arizona Department of Water Resources

 - Salt River & Verde River Watersheds Water Supply Update, Stephen Flora, Salt River Project

-- Forest Health Update, Aly McAlexander, Arizona Department of Forestry and Fire Management
+- 2020 Wildfire Season Update, Tiffany Davila, Arizona Department of Forestry and Fire Management